-A refreshing patriotic sangria recipe, just in time for the 4th of July!
-My red white and blue sangria recipe mixes fresh red, white, and blue fruit with sparkling wine for a delicious surprise.
+Try my refreshing patriotic sangria recipe, just in time for the 4th of July!
+My red white and blue sangria recipe mixes fresh red, white, and blue fruit with sparkling wine for a delicious July 4th treat.
 The best part?
 You can mix and match the fruit you like most!

 Key Ingredients for Red White and Blue Sangria